Scuba diving facts - there are a heck of alot out there. Some interesting, some not so interesting.

 Yes, you would think this is an easy question to answer.
 I know I did when I started researching this question.
 Well, it is certainly not cut and tried.
-Read what I found out and my answer to the question "How many people scuba dive?" by clicking on the link.
+Read what I found out and my answer to the question "How many people scuba dive?" .

 This is one of those scuba diving facts that can vary widely.
 Depending on what island you go to and what dive operator you use, the cost can be very different.
 Nevertheless, here is my best estimate of the cost of scuba diving.

 Not something we like to think about but like any sport, scuba diving has its risks.
 I did research to find out the answer to this question.
-Read my answer to how many scuba diving deaths there are per year by clicking on the link.
+Read my answer to how many scuba diving deaths there are per year here.

 Hopefully this has answered most of your questions.
 If you have any other scuba diving facts that you would like to know, just contact me.
 I'll do my best to answer them.